 Every Wabash student and admitted applicant is automatically considered for all the scholarships for which he is eligible.
-Except for the Lilly Awards and the Fine Arts Scholarships described below, no additional application is required.
+Except for the Lilly Awards described below, no additional application is required.
 Scholarship winners are expected to write thank you letters to the scholarship donors.

 Wabash College Lilly Awards